 William Stephenson Bloomer, born on July 19, 1874, Roanoke, Illinois [although another source lists it as being in Indiana]; died on July18, 1934, Grand Rapids, Michigan

-William Bloomer was a travelling salesman for a number of factory machine parts, most notably the Royal Rubber Company, which produced conveyor belts.
+William Bloomer was a traveling salesman for a number of factory machine parts, most notably the Royal Rubber Company, which produced conveyor belts.
 Although there was some speculation that his sudden death may have been suicide, a coroner’s report stated that it was from accidental asphyxiation, poisoned by the scentless carbon monoxide, while he was working on his car in the enclosed garage.

 In later years, when she was beginning the process of recovery from alcohol addiction, Betty Ford disclosed that both her father and brother, Bob, had both suffered from the same disease.